kineticadb/kinetica-connector-spark/README.md

     target/kinetica-spark-7.0.<X>.<Y>-jar-with-dependencies.jar

+It will also produce at the same location the connector JAR with shaded package `com.typesafe.scalalogging` dependency that can be used instead in enterprise-level *Spark* environment with other third-party deployments that can have a potential conflict with scalalogging library version:

+    target/kinetica-spark-7.0.<X>.<Y>-jar-with-shaded-scalalogging.jar

 It will also produce a testing JAR under the same directory, which will be referenced later in this guide for use in testing the *Spark* connector: